 With any solution, you need alerting capabilities along with some kind of ticket tracking system.
 Proper alerting decreases the need to have people physically watching the system.
 And, ticket tracking can help you determine if you are moving in the right direction (decreased incidents and user complaints).
 Tracking is also important for identifying re-occurring problems that need addressing.

 Some example of alerting/notification include Email, Central dashboards for NOC and/or Administrators, and Integration into Service Now (Ticket tracking).

 APM Tools like Dynatrace DC-RUM & ADS offer the ability to see all Network related traffic (HTTP, HTTPS, SOAP, XML, DB calls, etc.) passively.
 These tools allow the creation of a baseline for all traffic types, giving IT the ability to see what is normal and what is not.
 It also gives IT the ability to track a single user or a group of user requests and isolate where the slow call(s) happened or where the error(s) came from.

 Tools like Dynatrace give IT the ability to watch transactions through the actual code running on the server.
 IT can create “Business Transactions” and start baselining response times on all requests coming into each and every single server.
 This type of monitoring provides the ability to isolate slow DB (or bad SQL) calls, show where the code can be tightened up or needs to be adjusted, how many different systems are involved in a single transaction, which server is having slow performance compared to the others, and how many users are being affected.
 IT now has the ability to start monitoring middleware, infrastructure and code base from a single spot while also giving us the ability to start tracking Revenue vs Performance.
-The following screenshot is just one of the example taken from a recent blog on Stopping Technical Debt showing the value of having full end-to-end visibility with APM.
+The following screenshot is showing the value of having full end-to-end visibility with APM.